-My mother’s breakdown came in the form of her screaming at me in the doctor’s office, as she was having eye-surgery.
+My mother’s breakdown came in the form of her screaming at me an the eye doctor’s office, as she was having eye-surgery.
 No kidding.
 She was the undergoing treatment, so as I sat there with her, and thought about her greatest fear, that of going blind, she screamed out what she thought might be her final words to me : “… you better lost some weight”!
 Truth.

 I had not thought of the experience in terms of what she thought to be important as her dying words until I explained the situation to my 16-year-old son.
 When I told him why I was crying, he said, well maybe she thought she was dying.
 Unfortunately, that made everything THAT MUCH WORSE.
 Where were the loving thoughts?
 Where were “thanks for allowing me to live with you all these years,” or the praise for me as a mother or a wife or a daughter, who has taken care of her for almost 20 years?
 Her death-bed words to me were about my physical appearance.